astronomer/docs/astro/user-permissions.md

 description: Learn about Astronomer's RBAC system and how to assign roles to users.
 ---

 To better protect your data pipelines and cloud infrastructure, Astro provides role based access control (RBAC) for Organizations and Workspaces.
 Each Astro user has a Workspace role in each Workspace they belong to, plus a single Organization role.
+Organization Admins can create _Astro Teams_ of individual users, and then assign those teams of users the same Workspace role level.
 Role based access control is not available for Deployments.

 You can also apply roles to API tokens to limit the scope of their actions in CI/CD and automation pipelines.
 See [Manage Deployments as code](manage-deployments-as-code.md).